MrcSantos/mobile-presence/README.md

 - Switch between gui types
 - Dynamic authentication system
 - See the last ten connection made
+- Manage user authentication
+- Bluetooth devices filtered by registering the uuids

 <br>

 Further improvements will be:
-- The app will enter in a god mode to manage authentication
-- The app will be in background
+- The app will be in background (not as a service)
-- Bluetooth devices will be filtered by registering the uuids